ccb-hms/edw_acs/README.md

     * **-c, --county: optional** Include this option to download all ACS 5 Year estimates by County.
 Can be combined with the -st/--state and -z/--zcta options to download for multiple rollups.
 Default behavior downloads for zcta, state, and counties.

     * **-s, --start: _str, optional, default=‘B01001’_** The table you'd like to start with.
 This is usually helpful when doing a large data pull that is stopped for any reason.
 If the process stops due to an error, the console will print the last successful table that was pulled.
-If no _start_ is defined, default behavior is to start at the beginning, downloading all tables.
+If no _start_ is defined, default behavior is to start at B01001, the first table.

-    * **-cl, --cleanup: optional** Whether or not you'd like to save copies of the csv tables to your `/HostData` directory.
-Use this option by including _--cleanup_, to not use this option simply omit _--cleanup_ from your SSH invocation.
+    * **-cl, --cleanup: optional** This option will remove the downloaded files from your save directory as they are processed, freeing up space.
+Use this option by including _--cleanup_ in your SSH invocation.

     * **-r, --restart: optional** This option allows for restarting of a collection, without restarting the container.
 If your process is stopped (manually or due to an error), you can use this option to pick up where you left off.
-Use this option by including _--restart_, to not use this option simply omit _--restart_ from your SSH invocation.
+Use this option by including _--restart_ in your SSH invocation.

     Example SSH invocation: